 #2 Rearrange your schedule.

-After your break, despite your possibly crazy schedule, hopefully, you have a clearer state of mind!
+After your break, despite your crazy schedule, hopefully, you have a clearer state of mind!
 If so, take a look at your schedule.
 What’s there that’s vital, what’s not?
 Is there a way you could rearrange things better?
 I suggest you make another detailed list of things that you do regularly but wouldn’t have put on a list.
 Some things could include brushing your teeth, lunch, and procrastinating school by scrolling on social media.
 Estimate how long each takes.
-Is there something you find yourself doing that is, really, just a waste of time?
+Is there something you find yourself doing that is really just a waste of time?

 If you get distracted by daydreaming, request that a sibling or parent ‘yell’ at you to get back to work regularly.